Kevin Beurle: Personal life

+Beurle was a keen scuba diver instructor.
+He was also an enthusiastic mountaineer and skier.

 Death

 Beurle died on 29 May 2009 when the hot-air balloon he was riding in collided with another and plummeted 50 m (160 ft) to the ground shortly after take-off in Cappadocia, Turkey.
 He was the only fatality, though others suffered severe and, in one case, critical injuries.